QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 Hence a single release is created with all the objects for the chart and its dependencies.

-#### Templates and Values
+##### Templates and Values

 Helm Chart templates are written in the [Go template language](https://golang.org/pkg/text/template/), with the addition of 50 or so add-on template functions from the [Sprig library](https://github.com/Masterminds/sprig) and a few other [specialized functions](https://helm.sh/docs/howto/charts_tips_and_tricks/).

-All template files are stored in a chart's `templates/` folder.
+All template files are stored in a chart's "templates/" folder.
 When Helm renders the charts, it will pass every file in that directory through the template engine.

 **Values for the templates are supplied two ways**:

-1. [**Compile-Time**] Chart developers may supply a file called `values.yaml` inside of a chart.
-This file can contain default values.
+1. [**Compile-Time**] Chart developers may supply a file called "values.yaml" in a chart.
+This file contains default values.
 2. [**Run-Time**] Chart users may supply a YAML file that contains values.
 This can be provided on the command line with `helm install`.

-When a user supplies custom values, these values will override the values in the chart's `values.yaml` file.
+When a user supplies custom values, these values will override the values in the chart's "values.yaml" file.

-##### Template Files
+###### Template Files

 Template files follow the standard conventions for writing Go templates (see [the text/template Go package documentation](https://golang.org/pkg/text/template/) for details).
 An example template